-Toni Reavis is a U.S. based broadcaster / writer who has been a pioneer in the field of running broadcasting and event media presentation since the first running boom of the 1970s.
-Back then Toni produced and hosted his seminal radio show Runner’s Digest, the first such regularly scheduled show in the nation devoted to the sport of running.
-Since then Toni has traveled the world over providing live television and radio commentary at events including the Boston, New York, Chicago, and Los Angeles Marathons.
-He has also covered international marathons and shorter distance events, Diamond League track & field, World Championships, Olympic and Paralympic Games.
+Toni Reavis is a U.S. based broadcaster / writer who helped pioneer the field of running broadcasting and event media presentation during the first running boom.
+Since he first produced and hosted his seminal radio show Runner’s Digest in Boston in the 1970s, Toni has traveled the world covering the sport.
+He has covered major international marathons, shorter distance events, Diamond League track & field, World Championships, Olympic and Paralympic Games.
 In 2003 Runner’s World Magazine called him “The most insightful – any funny – talking head in running.”

-A multiple time regional Emmy award winner for his television work, Reavis was awarded the Jerry Little Memorial Journalism Excellence Award by the Road Runners Club of America in 1993, and in 2009 was inducted into the Running USA Hall of Champions.
+A multiple time regional Emmy award winner, Reavis was awarded the Jerry Little Memorial Journalism Excellence Award by the Road Runners Club of America in 1993, and in 2009 was inducted into the Running USA Hall of Champions.

 A St. Louis native, Reavis has also written extensively on the sport, beginning in 1980 as a columnist for the Boston Herald.
 However, he is perhaps most widely recognized for hosting the ground-breaking TV shows Running & Racing and Race of the Month on ESPN in the 1980s and 1990s.